vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **CMD**: Describe indexing and slicing with negative indexes using examples.

-**CMD**: Demonstrate the slicing shorthand for "begginning" and "end".
+**CMD**: Demonstrate the slicing shorthand for "beginning" and "end".

 **CMD**: Demo the "step" value in slicing.